Does it cost me anything to volunteer at Camphill Blair Drummond?

-Your bedroom will be in the Castle.
+Your bedroom will be in the Castle or the new volunteer house – Amber House.
 Many rooms have beautiful views looking down over the surrounding countryside and safari park.
 Because it is a castle, the rooms tend to be generous in size.
 You will either be in a single room or share a room with one other volunteer.
 You will be provided with new bedding, towels, and coffee and tea-making facilities.

 What about meals?

-All your food and meals (including vegetarian and vegan) will be provided.
+All your food and meals (including vegetarian and vegan) will be provided in the houses.
 You will join the residents of your house to eat on your volunteering days.
-There is ample opportunity for you to develop your cooking and baking skills - the House meals are cooked in the House kitchen by the members of that House.
-On the days when you are not volunteering, you have the choice of joining the residents of your house to eat, using the House kitchen to cook for yourself or preparing yourself a snack back in the Castle accommodation.
+There is ample opportunity for you to develop your cooking and baking skills - the house meals are cooked in the house kitchen by the members of that house.
+On the days when you are not volunteering, you have the choice of joining the residents of your house to eat, using the house kitchen to cook for yourself or preparing yourself a snack back in the volunteer accommodation.

 What age do I need to be?

 What support will I get with my day-to-day life?

 We’ll help you with all the practical things you need to do when you arrive at Camphill, such as opening a bank account, registering with a GP, applying for a YoungScot card, which offers you a discount on transport, cinema tickets, shops and restaurants.
 See the full benefits your YoungScot card offers by clicking here.
 You will also be given access to WiFi.

 You will have a dedicated Volunteer Team, who will look after you throughout your stay.
 You will also have the support of the members of staff in your allocated House and activity areas.